Chapter 3: Jack; Vagril 6th, 343SR; 04:30

 "Wake up...
 We're almost done..."
 Carol spoke with an unnatural amount of energy.

 "Give me a break, we worked all day.
 I can't just stay up and not sleep..."
-Jack groaned.
+Jack rubbed his eye.

-"I want to finish them tonight, and after we take down Alexander Rael, we can sleep in all day!"
+"I want to finish these tonight, after we take down Alexander Rael, we can rest all day!"
 Carol reminded him.
 "Bring me more of the logorite."

 'Logorite dust...'
 Jack reached for a bottle full of a green powder.
+He stood up and walked over to Carol who was seated on the other side of the basement.
 'What a weird dream...'
 Jack set the glass down next to Carol.
 She continuously poured salt into a cup of water, then stirred it thoroughly until it was an opaque white.

 Jack poured the fine powder into the circular opening at the top of a glass sphere.
 The powdered logorite bounced against the bottom, piling up like sand.
 He filled it about halfway, then stopped.
 Jack reached for a metal canister, with a pipe extending out of the bottom of it.
 A triangular plastic knob protruded out of the extended section of the pipe, acting as a mechanism to allow the flow of liquid through it.
 The pieces that comprised the device were all separate components.